 Data

 Data was provided by Jared Vicory, Kitware Inc, Carrboro.
 There are two datasets, one from microCT (n=45 teeth, 31 cracked and 14 healthy), another from synthetic hr-CBCT (n=25 teeth, 19 cracked and 6 healthy).
 Detailed description of data generation methods are here4.
 In short, there are 45 extracted human premolars (first and second molars) in the microCT dataset.
-31 teeth were randomly selected to undergo simulated stress microfractures while the rest 14 teeth were used as healthy controls.
+31 teeth were randomly selected to undergo simulated stress microfractures while the other 14 teeth were used as healthy controls.
 All the teeth were then examined by two masked investigators to mark the presence(=1)/absence(=0) of superficial micro cracks in each tooth.
 It was confirmed that the simulated stress reliably induces cracks which mimics the common clinical presentations of stress induced dental cracks.

 Another set of teeth data were generated using synthetic hr-CBCT5 without the smoothing filters.
 The smoothing filters were used in normal hr-CBCT for better perception of gross tooth structure but destroys fine features like microfractures.
 Since an hr-CBCT dataset without filter is not available, the data was synthetically generated for hr-CBCT.

 In both datasets, each tooth data is represented in a vector of “putative crack sizes”, sorted from the biggest crack (i.e. largest number of connected voxels) to the smallest (i.e. fewest number of connected voxels).
-Each tooth can have different number of cracks (i.e. features) and each crack can have various sizes (i.e. number of connected voxels).
+Each tooth can have a different number of cracks (i.e. features) and each crack can have various sizes (i.e. number of connected voxels).

 Functional data analysis

 Functional data analysis (FDA) is an extension of multivariate analysis that is suitable to analyze the variation in a population of curves or distributions.
-Due to the fact that each of our data sample is a vector of crack sizes that are sorted from largest to smallest, it can be viewed as a curve.
+Due to the fact that each of our data samples is a vector of crack sizes that are sorted from largest to smallest, it can be viewed as a curve.
 Thus, we chose FDA as our main analytical method.
 The FDA package used in this analysis was developed by Dr. Steve Marron6.

 The analysis scripts were written in Matlab 2020a and can be found in https://github.com/angelvv/STOR765_Spring2020_Angel_Huang.